Shopping for a new Nissan Rogue? MSRP: $20,310 - $27,950

 All Wheel Drive

-The 2013 Nissan Rogue nails the crossover basics without spending too much time on above-and-beyond attributes.
-It's optimized for small families and small budgets, so in the balance, its middling acceleration and the lack of some features seems like a fair trade.
+The 2013 Nissan Rogue is a budget-wise crossover that nails the basics without paying too much attention to unnecessary features.
+It's built for small families with money at front of mind, so in the balance, its middling acceleration and lack of features makes for a fair exchange.

 The affordable, versatile Rogue also happens to be one of the better-looking crossovers--because it's mostly hatchback.
 While the details are starting to look a little dated, the rakish sheetmetal still looks fresh enough.
 It can look longer and wider than it really is, and from some angles you'd never guess the Rogue is spawned from the same platform as the compact Sentra sedan (there are no significant pieces shared inside or out, but the chassis and powertrains are similar).
 The Rogue's interior layout is perhaps a bit plain, with odds and ends borrowed from the brand's other models.
 The slightly larger and more luxurious Murano crossover is surely an influence, and Nissan has likewise added a little polish to the Rogue interior with a few more chrome accents.